-You can see if any TPOs affect your property, and/or whether you are in a conservation area, by looking at our Planning Maps.
-However, you may still need to check if there are any planning conditions which could affect any work that you want to do.
+You can see if any TPOs affect your property and/or whether you are in a conservation area by looking at our Planning Maps.
+You will still need to check if there are any planning conditions which could affect any work you want to do.

-Find out how Tree Preservation Orders (TPOs) are made with our adopted Tree Guidelines.
+Find out how Tree Preservation Orders (TPOs) are made - Tree Guidelines.

 - If you are thinking of buying a house with trees in the garden, please read our leaflet before exchanging contracts.

-- Waverley Borough Council is not responsible for the maintenance of highway trees.
+- Surrey County Council is responsible for the maintenance of highway.
 Report issues on trees beside roads and highways to Surrey County Council.

-- If you have an enquiry about a tree/s on Waverley owned land, please contact our Parks and Countryside team on 01483 523394 or firstname.lastname@example.org
+- If you have an enquiry about a tree/s on Waverley owned land, please contact our Parks and Countryside team email@example.com

 If you need tree advice on privately owned trees we recommend contacting an accredited tree expert, such as a Tree surgeon or Arboricultural Consultant.

 Tree Surgeons typically provide advice and guidance on tree maintenance; tree felling; planting and aftercare.